Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-sdk-azure-get-started.md

 - An Azure account.
 If you don't have one, [get a free trial](https://azure.microsoft.com/free/)
 - [Azure PowerShell](https://docs.microsoft.com/en-us/powershell/azure/install-azurerm-ps)

-This guide uses Visual Studio.
-See the [installation guide](dotnet-sdk-azure-install.md) to learn how to use Azure Management Libraries for .NET in your .NET Core applications without Visual Studio.

 ## Set up authentication

 [!include[Create service principal](includes/create-sp.md)]